 Policy Fellow, Centre for Science and Policy

-Previously, she was head of Defra’s Strategy and Implementation Unit, creating Defra’s ten-point growth plan to embed the Government’s economic development agenda; developing an overarching strategy for biosecurity, covering animal and plant health; and preparing the department for the 2015 General Election.
+Previously, Katherine was Director of the Thames Vision Project, leading the 12-month project to shape a vision for the River Thames over the next 20 years, covering all its aspects – economic, social and environmental.
+Before joining Port of London she was head of Defra’s Strategy and Implementation Unit, creating Defra’s ten-point growth plan to embed the Government’s economic development agenda; developing an overarching strategy for biosecurity, covering animal and plant health; and preparing the department for the 2015 General Election.
 Previous Government policy roles have included developing and implementing the EU rural development programme; sponsoring the Foresight Global Food Sustainability report; and at the FCO, representing the UK at EU negotiations on agriculture.

 Katherine holds a degree in environmental science and a PhD in soil chemistry; her career has used this analytical background to apply to policy roles.
 Her objectives for the Policy Fellowship are to explore with academics how to take a wider context into account in policy making development and decisions.
 In particular, she is keen to explore how to take fuller account of longer-term developments in short-term decision-making and how best to take full account of non-economic factors.